 - fetal congestive cardiac failure

-- some heterogeneous areas caused by degenerative processes / internal haemorrhage can be seen.
+- some heterogeneous areas caused by degenerative processes and internal haemorrhage can be seen

-Colour Doppler interrogation often demonstrates pulsatile flow within the anechoic 'cystic' areas, which actually represent enlarged vascular channels.
+- Doppler: often demonstrates low resistance pulsatile flow within the anechoic 'cystic' areas, which represent enlarged vascular channels

 Large chorioangiomas may undergo spontaneous infarction with decreased echogenicity, decreased tumour volume, and decreased blood flow on colour Doppler images 6.

-- T2 : high signal intensity (can be heterogenous), an appearance similar to that of a haemangioma 6.
+- T2: high signal intensity; can be heterogeneous, an appearance similar to that of a haemangioma 6

 Vascular shunting may cause fetal high-output cardiac failure and hydrops fetalis.